Mumbai Police step up vigil as night curfew comes into force | Business

 Mumbai Police step up vigil as night curfew comes into force

+Police personnel were seen conducting a march in suburban Dindoshi.
 They were seen also conducting checks in suburban Goregaon and Malad and asking people, who were out on streets, to go to their homes and adhere to the government's order.
-The police have been requesting owners of hotels, bars, pubs and other commercial establishments to keep their premises shut after 11 pm, an official said.

-In suburban Kandivali, police personnel were seen patrolling on streets and informing citizens about the night curfew.
-They also warned of action under Section 144 of the Criminal Procedure Code on assembly of five or more persons.
-The police have heightened checking of vehicles by conducting 'nakabandi' (road blockades) at various places in the city at night, and are ensuring no unnecessary movement of more than five persons in any area, the official said.
+In suburban Kandivali, police personnel patrolled streets and informed citizens about the night curfew.
+They also warned of action under Section 144 of the Criminal Procedure Code on assembly of five or more persons at one place.
+The police have increased checking of vehicles by conducting 'nakabandi' (road blockades) at various places in the city at night.

-''Vehicles used during night curfew for non-essential and non-exempted purposes will be seized,'' said Deputy Commissioner of Police (DCP) S Chaitanya, who is spokesperson of the Mumbai Police.
-All local police officers, including zonal DCPs, have been out on streets during the night curfew to strictly implement the prohibitory orders, he said.
+''Vehicles used during the night curfew for non- essential and non-exempted purposes will be seized,'' said Deputy Commissioner of Police (DCP) S Chaitanya, who is spokesperson of the Mumbai Police.
+All local police officers, including zonal DCPs, have been out on streets during the night curfew to strictly implement the curbs, he said.

 ALSO READ